Migrate from OSS to Pro

 Before beginning, ensure you have:

-• Local disk: Same storage volume accessible to both instances
+- Local disk: Same storage volume (or copied files) accessible to Pro at its storage path.

 Migration Steps